About Prawn

 Category Overview

-Like most animal products, seafood is high in lysine and scarce in arginine.
-Eating seafood can help improve the immune system and fight off herpes infections.
+Like most animal products, seafood is high in lysine and not very high in arginine.
+Eating seafood can help enhance the immune system and fight off herpes infections.
 Seafood also contains iodine, selenium, and zinc, which are essential for thyroid function and skin health.
 Oysters, shrimp, and snails are some of the seafood that have the highest lysine to arginine ratio.Practical Recommendations

 As well as eating foods that have a high proportion of lysine to arginine, you can also adopt some other dietary habits to deal with herpes outbreaks.
 For instance: